dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

 ### Clarifications and Errata

 BUG:
-  - This step is a bit annoying.
+  - Part 3: This step is a bit annoying.
 The initial `staff-pinned-vm.o` exports the name `lockdown_print_entries`, so you wouldn't be able to write yours and still use staff routines.